SoulQ12/Nexter-scss/README.md

 # Nexter-scss | SCSS Project based on grid-templates
-# In order to run in you need to install live-server and scss
+# In order to run it you need to install live-server and scss
 1. npm i scss
 2. npm i live-server --dev-save
 3. npm run watch:scss -w